 Looking for specific classes?
 Explore CHART, our exclusive class database — if the Argentine Universities Program is pre-approved at your institution, you’ll find classes recently taken by other IFSA students.

-The general academic program within the Argentine Universities Program combines specialized IFSA designed program courses with Argentine university courses taken alongside local, degree-seeking students.
-Take the mandatory Advanced Spanish and Argentine Culture, designed exclusively for IFSA participants, and choose an optional program course (worth 3 U.S. semester credits each) from the following:
+The Argentine Universities Program combines specialized IFSA designed program courses with Argentine university courses taken alongside local, degree-seeking students.

 - Argentine Foreign Policy

-As our student, you may enroll in undergraduate courses for which you are qualified and space is available at any of the four Argentine universities offered on the AUP.
-Please see information below for a list of departments open to IFSA students.
+As our student, you may enroll in undergraduate courses for which you are qualified and for which space is available at any of our four Argentine partner universities.
+See information below for a list of departments available to you.
 While course descriptions may be found online, course syllabi may not be available until the beginning of your semester.
-If a particular course you are looking for is not listed, or if you are having trouble navigating a university's website, contact your program advisor for assistance.
+If a particular course you are looking for is not listed, or if you are having trouble navigating a university's website, contact your IFSA Program Advisor for assistance.